JeremiahKaren/35percent.github.io/shopping-centre.md

 ![](/img/scpv.png)

 ## Legal Challenge
-We are helping to [crowdfund a legal challenge](https://www.crowdjustice.com/case/stop-the-elephant-shopping-centre-destruction/) to Delancey's plans, which seeks to quash the planning consent and send these inequitable plans back to the drawing board until a scheme comes forward that provides new homes and shops that are truly affordable for local people.
+We have helped to [crowdfund a legal challenge](https://www.crowdjustice.com/case/stop-the-elephant-shopping-centre-destruction/) to Delancey's plans, which [seeks to quash](http://35percent.org/2019-10-17-day-of-decision-for-elephant-shopping-centre/) the planning consent and send these inequitable plans back to the drawing board until a scheme comes forward that provides new homes and shops that are truly affordable for local people.

 ![](http://35percent.org/img/cjustice.png)